Skip to content

 For a long time, I thought the problem was confidence.
 I could read whole articles in some languages and still freeze when the same idea had to come out of my mouth.

+Part of that was nerves.
+But the deeper issue was preparation.
 If your mouth has never practiced a sentence out loud, it will not magically produce it under pressure.
 Reading silently builds recognition.
 Reading out loud starts turning that recognition into speech.

 A phrase you have repeated aloud many times is in a different category from a phrase you have only understood once.
 The first one can surface during conversation.
 The second one often stays trapped in your head.

+That is why I stopped measuring progress only by “how many words do I know?” and started asking: how many things can I actually say?
 This is also why the daily language learning routine on this site combines input, output, and review instead of treating listening and speaking as separate worlds.

 How This Shaped Melolingua